BhooshanDeshpande/AuE893Spring20_DrewBarnett/catkin_ws/src/assignment5_trackingandfollowing/README.txt

 #################################### MEMBER CONTRIBUTIONS ###################################

-Bhooshan - Implementation of problem 2 code to robot, controller for april tag following, controller for line following.
+Bhooshan - Implementation of problem 2 code to robot, controller for april tag following, controller for line following, our savior.
 Abhishek - Implementation of followtag.py to turtlebot, controller for problem 1 line following, followtag.py.
 Rahul - Implementation of followtag.py to turtlebot, launch file for problem 1 (turtlebot implementation), followtag.py.
 Drew - README, launch file for problem 1 (gazebo), controller for april tag following, gazebo videos.